Magnesium Recipes to Support Muscle Health and Energy

 Magnesium is a vital mineral that supports muscle function, energy production, and overall health.
 At NutrientShield, we’ve curated 10 delicious, science-backed high-magnesium recipes to help you address common deficiencies and optimize your diet, especially for active individuals.
 Each recipe includes nutrient profiles, preparation steps, and affiliate links to recommended ingredients.
 Disclosure: We may earn a commission from purchases made via affiliate links.

-A vibrant salad with spinach, quinoa, and almonds, on a white background with a NutrientShield logo.
+A vibrant salad with spinach, quinoa, and almonds, on a white background.

 1. Spinach Quinoa Salad